 Most people prefer to stake tomatoes in some fashion to support them growing vertically.
 There are many option and pros and cons to each, but most work about equally.

 We dedicate a lot of growing space to tomatoes in the GardensAll gardens.
-Most of them are being grown in straw bales, but we also have some growing in bags, self watering tubs, cinder blocks, and a raised bed.
+We’ve grown tomatoes in straw bales, grow bags, self watering tubs, cinder blocks, rows and raised beds.

-Okay, we got a little carried away.
+Okay, so we got a little carried away.
 Tomato fever came over us.
-Anyway, we’re also using a variety of ways to trellis, tie, and cage them, and that’s what we’re sharing here.
+Subsequently, we’ve also used a variety of DIY tomato cages for staking our tomatoes.
+We’ve trellised, tied and caged, using wire, wood and bamboo, and that’s some of what we’re sharing here.

 If you don’t have time to make your own tomato cages, you can buy them.
-We’ve had success with purchased tomato cages, but some of them are too flimsy, so be sure to get some of the sturdier tomato cages like these by Gardener’s Supply.
-You can get them on Amazon or from your local home store.
+We’ve had success with purchased tomato cages, but some of them are too flimsy, so be sure to get some of the sturdier tomato cages.

 Wire Tomato Trellis